Location: Bangalore, India

 The programmatic requirement was to design a home for a family of 4 with visiting elderly parents from both sides.
 The clients were also toying with the idea of the parents eventually moving in with them.
-For this purpose a double bedroom unit was planned on the ground floor which could potentially be built at a later stage.
+For this purpose, a double-bedroom unit was planned on the ground floor which could potentially be built at a later stage.
 Thus the rest of the house is raised on stilts.
-However this decision resulted in a particularly disproportionate and top heavy form.
+However, this decision resulted in a particularly disproportionate and top-heavy form.
 In order to mitigate the heaviness, the upper floors were conceived as three separate forms, distinct from one another in form, size, as well as in material.

-The tallest block is placed at the rear and the remaining two seem to cascade down towards the front.
+The tallest block is placed at the rear and the remaining two seem to cascade down toward the front.
 The clients’ desire to have sloping roofs further contributed to the overall intention of bringing down the scale of the built form.

 The family also wanted a large formal living & dining space as they entertained a lot.
-The double height volume of the living room takes a small peek into the next volume at the spot where they intersect.
+The double-height volume of the living room takes a small peek into the next volume at the spot where they intersect.